Urethral stricture

-A urethral stricture is a narrowing of the urethra, the tube connected to the bladder that allows the passing of urine.
+A urethral stricture is a narrowing of the urethra, the tube connected to the bladder that allows urination.
 The narrowing reduces the flow of urine and makes it more difficult or even painful to empty the bladder.

-Urethral stricture is caused by injury, instrumentation, infection, and certain non-infectious forms of urethritis The condition is more common in men due to their longer urethra.
+Urethral stricture is caused by injury, instrumentation, infection, and certain non-infectious forms of urethritis.
+The condition is more common in men due to their longer urethra.

 Signs and symptoms

 The hallmark sign of urethral stricture is a weak urinary stream.
 Other symptoms include: